abinjacob10/cloud-resume1/README.md

-After the front end was successfully tested. i.e. when abininireland.click was typed and entered in web browser, HTML file was visible, above configuration was moved to **AWS SAM**.
-Rest of the IaC was built on the sample hello-world **YAML** template generated when SAM was first initialized in local Ubuntu machine.
-Before building and deploying from AWS SAM, AWS IAM was configured for various accesses for present user who is configured to access resources in AWS using AWS SAM: S3, CloudFront, Route 53, Cloudformation, AWS Certificate Manager, Lambda functions and API gateways.
+After the front end was successfully tested. i.e. when abininireland.click was typed and entered in web browser, HTML file was visible, above configuration was moved to **AWS SAM**. **Rest of the IaC was built on the sample hello-world **YAML** template generated when SAM was first initialized in local Ubuntu machine**.
+Before building and deploying from AWS SAM, IAM for the SAM user was configured to grant permissions for: S3, CloudFront, Route 53, Cloudformation, AWS Certificate Manager, Lambda functions and API gateways.

+Two separate Lambda functions are used to make update and get count from DynamoDB table.
+Each lambda is triggered by its own API named (https://jc5qyxzdo8.execute-api.eu-west-1.amazonaws.com/Prod/get)